 The Struisbaai WDF is located on Erf 857, Struisbaai and falls within the site boundary of the closed landfill site.
-Refer to Figure 12 for an aerial image of the site.
+Refer to Figure 9 for an aerial image of the site.
 The WDF was authorised under permit No. 12/9/11/P39 (3 September 2008) issued by the Department of Environmental Affairs and Tourism (now the Department of Environmental Affairs) in terms of Section 20 of the Environmental Conservation Act (No. 73 of 1989).
-While the permit is valid until 3 September 2028, it is to be reviewed every ten years, which means that a review is coming up in September 2018.
+While the permit is valid until 3 September 2028, which was extended for another 10 years.

-Figure 13 Struisbaai Waste Disposal Facility Site (source: Aurecon, 2015)
+Figure 9.
+Struisbaai Waste Disposal Facility Site (Source: Google Earth)

-There is also a formal metal recycling at the entrance to the site.
-This facility is run by a private contractor.
+There is also an informal metal recycling at the entrance to the site.
+A private contractor runs this facility.

 The site has two waste skips for the collection of waste and these are cleared daily to ensure there is always room for additional waste.
-In general the facility is poorly managed from both a waste and environmental perspective.
+In general, the facility is poorly managed from both a waste and environmental perspective.
 Management of the facility will need to be improved.
-The site is accessed by many unauthorised personnel and informal waste reclaimers.
-There is a dumping problem around the site despite the installation of "no dumping" signs at the open spaces near the facility.
+Many unauthorised personnel and informal waste reclaimers access the site.
+There is a dumping problem around the site, despite the installation of "no dumping" signs at the open spaces near the facility.